michal-davis/data-culmin/README.md

-This is the prototype strategy & scouting database of FRC team Arctos 6135, using a MySQL database and nodejs with the Blue Alliance API for getting teams.
-It is still in development, but is has most of the key features of the old Arctos excel db.
+Based on FRC team Arctos 6135's prototype scouting database (https://github.com/Arctos6135/scouting-database), modified for a Data Management project on predictors of performance in the 2019 FRC game.
+Not intended for use in scouting, and not affiliated with the team.

 **Installation**